ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 not define ANE domain first? -->

-This document extends the cost types defined in Section 6.1 of [](#RFC7285) by introducing a new cost mode "array" and a new cost metric "ane-path".
-In the rest content, this document uses `path-vector` to indicate the combination cost type of the cost mode `array` and the cost metric `ane-path`.
+This document extends the cost types defined in Section 6.1 of [](#RFC7285) by introducing a new cost-mode "array" and a new cost-metric "ane-path".
+In the rest of the document, we use `path-vector` to refer to the combination cost type which has cost-mode `array` and cost-metric `ane-path`.

 ## Cost Mode: array{#mode-spec}